-The second stage of Article 50 concerns notification of the decision to withdraw.
-A view was strongly held by the government and by many lawyers that prerogative powers relaying to treaty making and unmaking could be used to give the notice to the EU without the need for specific parliamentary authority.
+Stage 2 - The second stage of Article 50 concerns notification of the decision to withdraw.
+A view was strongly held by the government and by many lawyers that prerogative powers relating to treaty making (and unmaking) could be used to give the notice to the EU without the need for specific parliamentary authority.
 This resulted in the legal challenge mounted by Gina Miller and Deir Dos Santos.
 Their argument was essentially that membership of the EU had given the citizen specific rights and those could only be removed by Parliament and not by the executive using prerogative powers.
-This was an argument founded on the well-established law that the Royal Prerogative, whilst it embraces the making of treaties, does not extend to altering the law or conferring rights upon individuals or depriving individuals of rights which they enjoy in domestic law without the intervention of Parliament – speech of Lord Oliver in J.H.
+This was an argument founded on well-established law that the Royal Prerogative, whilst it embraces the making of treaties, does not extend to altering the law or conferring rights upon individuals or depriving individuals of rights which they enjoy in domestic law without the intervention of Parliament – see the speech of Lord Oliver in J.H.
 Rayner (Mincing Lane) Ltd v Department of Trade 2 AC 418 – (sometimes referred to as the Tin Council case).

 The Secretary of State appealed to the Supreme Court of the UK which, exceptionally, sat with all 11 of its justices.
 The court dismissed the Secretary of State’s appeal by a majority of 8 to 3.
 The majority was Lord Neuberger, Lady Hale, Lord Mance, Lord Kerr, Lord Clarke, Lord Wilson, Lord Sumption and Lord Hodge.
 The minority was Lord Reed, Lord Carnwath and Lord Hughes.
 The judgments (majority and minority) are available via the Supreme Court website.